EileenGrady/superfund-proximity/README.md

 Individual Superfund sites are displayed on the map using [Leaflet.markercluster](https://github.com/Leaflet/Leaflet.markercluster).
 Click a site to display its name in a popup.

 Use the [Leaflet Control Geocoder](https://github.com/perliedman/leaflet-control-geocoder) to search for any location.
-Once a location is selected, a marker is added and turf runs in the browser to find the nearest Superfund site.
+Once a location is selected, a marker is added and Turf.js runs in the browser to find the nearest Superfund site.
 Use the layer control to toggle Superfund sites on and off.